 4 Most Reliable Volkswagens

 Reliability ratings are key metrics many people consider when shopping for a car.
 However, reliability varies by the individual vehicle’s specific parts and maintenance history.
-If Volkswagen is a group you’re considering, here are four of the most reliable Volkswagen models.
+If Volkswagen is an automaker you’re considering, here are four of the most reliable Volkswagen models.

 Determining the four most reliable Volkswagen models